Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 Literary editor of The Crisis

-In 1912, Fauset began to submit poems, stories, and essays to the NAACP’s magazine, The Crisis.
+In 1912, Jessie began to submit poems, stories, and essays to the NAACP’s magazine, The Crisis.
 The magazine’s chief editor, the eminent scholar W.E.B.
 Du Bois, must have been impressed with her work, since he wasn’t easy to please.

 She was still teaching at the time, but Du Bois convinced her to move to New York City and work as the magazine’s literary editor.
 She accepted and began this new chapter in her life in 1919.